 The St. Regis Istanbul sits within a six-storey building in the Nisantasi district, one of the city’s poshest neighbourhoods, overlooking the expansive green space of Maçka Sanat Park (where a music festival was taking place when we arrived).

-The location is a short walk from the Dolmabahçe Palace, but quite a hike away from Istanbul’s most popular attractions like the Blue Palace or the Hagia Sophia – you’ll definitely need to take a taxi or public transportation to get to the Sultanahmet district, where those sites are located.
+The location is a short walk from the Dolmabahçe Palace, but quite a hike away from Istanbul’s most popular attractions like the Blue Mosque or the Hagia Sophia – you’ll definitely need to take a taxi or public transportation to get to the Sultanahmet district, where those sites are located.

 We arrived from Istanbul’s new airport by way of a 30-minute Uber ride, and were greeted by the bellmen outside, who helped us with our luggage.
 We entered the hotel’s small and intimate lobby area and were invited to sit down at the personal check-in desks.